Text mining – the context

-By analysing social media, chat messages, and customer reviews, text mining can help paint a picture of how a brand is perceived in relation to its competitors, the level of brand familiarity among the target audience, and what its perceived strengths and weaknesses are.
+By analysing social media, chat messages, customer surveys and customer reviews, text mining can help paint a picture of how a brand is perceived in relation to its competitors, the level of brand familiarity among the target audience, and what its perceived strengths and weaknesses are.

 ● Fraud prevention

 Text mining is useful in finance and insurance as a form of risk management.
 It can analyse data on potential borrowers or insurance customers and flag inconsistencies.
 This kind of risk management can help prevent potential fraud situations — for example, by combing the unstructured text data entered in loan application documents.

 Content publishing and social media platforms can also use text mining to analyse user-generated information such as profile details and status updates.
 The service can then automatically serve relevant content such as news articles and targeted ads to its users.